millanek/tutorials/WPSG2022/README.md

 S00    S01    S10    0.07982    2.25263    0.0242825    0.000582453    45131.8    810    690.25
 ```

 Each row shows the results for the analysis of one trio.
 For example in the first row, species *S01* was used as P1, *S02* was considered as P2, and *S00* was placed in the position of P3.
 Then we see the D statistic, associated Zscore and p-value, the f4-ratio estimating admixture proportion and then the counts of BBAA sites (where  `S01` and  `S02` share the derived allele) and then the counts of ABBA and BABA sites.
 As you can see, ABBA is always more than BABA and the D statistic is always positive because Dsuite orients P1 and P2 in this way.
-Since these results are for coalescent simulations without gene-flow, the ABBA and BABA sites arise purely through incomplete lineage sorting and the difference between them is purely random - therefore, even though the D statistic can be quite high (e.g. up to 8% on the last line), this is not a result of gene flow.
+Since these results are for coalescent simulations without gene-flow, the ABBA and BABA patterns arise purely through incomplete lineage sorting and the difference between them is purely stochastic - therefore, even though the D statistic can be quite high (e.g. up to 8% on the last line), this is not a result of gene flow.

 **Question 1:** Can you tell why the BBAA, ABBA, and BABA numbers are not integer numbers but have decimal positions?
 <details>